Mapping the Growth of Remote Developer Jobs: Top 11 States Embracing Remote Work

 Illinois Is For: The City Adventurer

-For those looking to be in the city, medium to high-earning developers will find that not only do their wages carry them further than other metropolitan areas, but the amenities available make it an even more excellent tradeoff for a higher cost of living.
+For those looking to be in the city, medium to high-earners will find that not only do their wages carry them further than other metropolitan areas, but the amenities available make it an even more excellent tradeoff for a higher cost of living.

 The Middle of Everything